 What happens when you smoke?

-When you smoke, those harmful chemicals enter your lungs, and then spread through your body.
-Accessing your bloodstream, the chemicals can go everywhere your blood goes, causing harm to every part of your body, reaching your brain, heart and other organs just 10 seconds from when you first inhale.
+When you smoke a cigarette or vape, harmful chemicals enter your lungs and then spread through your body.
+Once in your bloodstream, the chemicals can go everywhere your blood goes, causing harm to every part of your body.
+They reach your brain, heart and other organs in just 10 seconds from when you first inhale.

-Even if you don’t inhale, you will still absorb chemicals through the lining of your mouth, and from there, into your bloodstream.
+Even if you don’t inhale, you'll still absorb chemicals through the lining of your mouth, and from there, into your bloodstream.

 How does nicotine addiction work?

 So, why do you keep smoking, knowing that it’s causing you harm?
-Alongside all those other chemicals, it’s the nicotine within cigarettes that keeps you smoking them.
-Highly addictive, nicotine works by stimulating reward centres in the brain, releasing dopamine and creating temporary feelings of happiness or calm, giving you more energy and helping you concentrate.
+Along with all those other chemicals, it’s the nicotine in cigarettes, and commonly in vapes, that keeps you smoking them.
+Nicotine is highly addictive.
+It works by stimulating reward centres in your brain, releasing dopamine.
+This creates temporary feelings of happiness or calm, gives you more energy and helps you concentrate.

-The problem is these effects don’t last long.
-Between cigarettes, nicotine levels in your body fade, which leads your brain to crave more dopamine.
-And, the longer you have been smoking, the more dopamine you need to feel good.
-This leads you to become dependent on nicotine, and without it, you will experience withdrawal symptoms.
+The problem is these effects don’t last long—around 1–2 hours.
+Between smokes, nicotine levels in your body fade, leading your brain to crave more dopamine.
+The longer you've been smoking, the more dopamine you need to feel good.
+This leads you to become dependent on nicotine, and without it, you'll have withdrawal symptoms.

-Not smoking then makes it difficult to concentrate, or can leave you feeling anxious, irritable, restless or even nervous.
-It is this nicotine dependence, combined with nicotine withdrawal, that makes you want to smoke more – creating a cycle that’s hard to break out of.
-In other words, you are addicted.
-It’s recommended that you use nicotine replacement products or medication when quitting.
+As you stop smoking, you may find it difficult to concentrate or feel anxious, irritable, restless or nervous.
+This nicotine dependence, combined with nicotine withdrawal, makes you want to smoke more – creating a cycle that’s hard to break free from.
+In other words, you're addicted.
+It helps if you use nicotine replacement products or medication when quitting.

 What smoking does to your body

-By smoking, you reduce not only your life expectancy, but your quality of life.
-And while you may not feel many of the negative health effects straight away, you are putting yourself at risk for any number of smoking-related diseases.
+By smoking, you reduce your quality of life and the number of years you can expect to live.
+You may not feel many of the negative health effects straight away, but you're putting yourself at risk of developing smoking-related diseases.

-In fact, up to two-thirds of long-term smokers die of a smoking-related disease, and have their life cut short by about 10 years on average, compared to non-smokers.
+Up to two-thirds of long-term smokers die of smoking-related disease and have their life cut short, on average, by about 10 years, compared to non-smokers.

-- Nicotine narrows your veins and arteries, slowing your blood and reducing oxygen to your feet and hands, and damaging your heart by forcing it to work harder.
+- Nicotine narrows your veins and arteries - this slows your blood flow, reduces oxygen to your feet and hands, and damages your heart by forcing it to work harder.

 - Tar coats your lungs, much like soot in a chimney.

-- Carbon monoxide deprives your heart of the oxygen it needs to pump blood around your body, which eventually results in your airways swelling up, letting less air into your lungs.
+- Carbon monoxide deprives your heart of the oxygen it needs to pump blood around your body, which eventually results in your airways swelling up and letting less air into your lungs.

 - Ammonia and formaldehyde aggravate your eyes, nose and throat.